vatass/AdaptiveShrinkageDKGP/README.md

 ## Overview

-This project implements an adaptive shrinkage estimation framework for personalized deep kernel regression, specifically designed for modeling individual brain trajectories.
-The method combines population-level deep kernel Gaussian processes with subject-specific models using Adaptive Shrinkage Estimation.

-For a detailed description of the method, please refer to our [method description document](docs/method_description.pdf).

-## Method Visualization

 ![Adaptive Shrinkage Deep Kernel Gaussian Process Method](docs/method_visualization.png)

 *Figure: Overview of the Adaptive Shrinkage Deep Kernel Gaussian Process framework.
 The method combines population-level predictions with subject-specific predictions using an adaptive shrinkage parameter α, which is learned from data.*